 - i.
-A student carrying five or more credits while on Academic Alert receives a quarterly grade point average below 2.0 in the subsequent quarter or his/her enrollment at the college, he/ she shall be placed on Probation and referred by the Registrar to an Advisor in Counseling and Career Services. - ii.
-Any student placed on probation shall be removed from such status at the conclusion of any subsequent quarter during which he/she has achieved a quarterly grade point average of 2.0 or higher while enrolled for and completing five or more credits.
-The academic record will be annotated at the end of that quarter as "Removed from Probation".
+If a student while on Academic Alert whose overall college level grade point average falls below 2.0 in the subsequent quarter of his/her enrollment at the college, he/she will be placed on academic probation. - ii.
+Any student placed on academic probation shall be removed from such status at the conclusion of any quarter during which he/she has achieved an overall college level grade point average of 2.0 or higher.